masashitsubaki/CPI_prediction/README.md

 bash preprocess_data.sh
 ```

-(ii) On the preprocessed data (see dataset/human/input),
-train our neural network with the following command:
+(ii) Using the preprocessed data, train our neural network with the following command:
 ```
 bash run_training.sh
 ```